Gregory Palamas

 The Essence-Energies Distinction

-Palamas's response drew on resources already present in the tradition — in the Cappadocians, in Pseudo-Dionysius the Areopagite, in Maximos — but crystallized them into a formulation that was genuinely new in its precision.
+Palamas's solution drew on resources already present in the tradition — in the Cappadocians, in Pseudo-Dionysius, in Maximos — but crystallized them into a formulation that was genuinely new in its precision.

 He distinguished between the divine essence and the divine energies.
-The essence of God is wholly inaccessible, wholly beyond all created knowing.
-No creature, in this life or the next, will ever comprehend what God is in himself.
+The essence of God is wholly inaccessible, wholly beyond any creaturely knowing.
+No creature will ever comprehend what God is in himself.
 On this point Palamas agrees completely with Barlaam.
 But God is not only his essence.
 God also acts, communicates, moves toward the created world in ways that are genuinely divine — not created intermediaries or symbolic representations, but real uncreated outpourings of the divine life.
 These are the energies: grace, love, light, wisdom, as these actually flow from God toward creation.

 What the hesychast monks saw in their prayer, Palamas argues, is precisely this: the uncreated light of the divine energies.
 It is the same light that blazed on Mount Tabor at the Transfiguration of Christ — not a created spectacle staged for the benefit of the three apostles, but the uncreated light of the divine nature become perceptible to prepared human eyes.
 That preparation is the work of hesychast practice.